EliAndrewC/l7r/rules/04-schools.md

 the counterattack roll exceeded its TN.
 Add X to your wound check on the damage from the attack you counterattacked.
-You may choose to counterattack after seeing an opponent's damage roll, but that roll goes through even if your counterattack cripples or kills the opponent.
+You may choose to counterattack after seeing an opponent's damage roll, but that roll goes through even if your counterattack impairs or kills the opponent.